 Wild Welfare’s field director, Dave Morgan, was at Surabaya Zoo this month, on our first visit of 2017 to Indonesia.
-Dave was delighted to see improvements for several of the zoo animal’s enclosures and in their overall welfare conditions.
+Mr Morgan was delighted to see improvements for several of the zoo animal’s enclosures and in their overall welfare conditions.

 The zoo has limited facilities for animals like bears.
 There are 15 Sun Bears currently at Surabaya, most of them confiscations from the illegal wildlife trade, which have been placed at the zoo by the Government Department of Forestry and Environment because there is no alternative suitable home for them.

 Mr Morgan also spent time visiting Surabaya’s elephants and saw some encouraging welfare improvements.
 He commented: “The older elephant bull is now permanently off-chain – unless he is in musth, when he is chained for his own safety and that of his keepers.
 Unfortunately as a mature bull, and as is their wont to be somewhat unsociable, he is housed in an area on his own.”

 The zoo has a total of five elephants.
 In addition to the older bull, there are three cows and a young bull, who are all now kept off-chain.

 “All the elephants are walked around the zoo first thing in the morning several times a week and the three cows are used for visitor rides on weekends and public holidays.
 Wild Welfare is not in favour of visitor interaction of this type, but it does represent some exercise and mental stimulation for the elephants,” said Mr Morgan.
 Due to the older bull needing to be housed alone, the remaining individuals currently have a small enclosure, in need of upgrading and better enrichment.